 GLASGOW: As athletes and sports fans gather in Glasgow ahead of the opening of the Commonwealth Games on Wednesday, brands have been warned that they may come to regret their muted approach to the sporting event.

-, Rupert Pratt, managing director of sports sponsorship agency Generate, said the London 2012 Olympic Games raised the profile of sport and that should have been rolled into commercial plans for the Glasgow games.
+Speaking to Marketing Week, Rupert Pratt, managing director of sports sponsorship agency Generate, said the London 2012 Olympic Games raised the profile of sport and that should have been rolled into commercial plans for the Glasgow games.

 He said the momentum failed to materialise and that a number of big name and "obvious" categories are now missing from the sponsorship roster.